hitchdev/hitchstory/docs/src/why/interesting-to-the-business.md

 Nonetheless, despite all of this, the Cucumber people were on to something - there is a tight relationship between documentation and specification.

-HitchStory takes the view that all behavior should be specified by a user story, along with any appropriate metadata.
-It takes the approach that documentation that is fit for stakeholders should be *generated* and the specifics and the levels of detail in that documentation should be up to the developer.
+HitchStory takes the view that all behavior should be specified by a user story, along with any appropriate metadata and that documentation should be generated.